 Once a small version of the spreadsheet has been tested to make sure all the formulas are correct and everything is working properly, the model can be expanded to full-scale size.
 Excel's fill commands often can be used to quickly copy the formulas into the remainder of the model.
 For Fig. 21.3, the formulas in columns F, G, I, J, and L can be copied using the Fill Down command in the Editing Group of the Home tab to obtain all the formulas shown in Fig. 21.4.
-For example, selecting cells G12:G21 and choosing Fill Down will take the formula in G12 and copy it (after adjusting the cell address in Column E for the formula) into cells G13 through G21.
+For example, selecting cells G12:G21 and choosing Fill Down will take the formula in cells G12:G21 and choosing Fill Down will take the formula in cells G12:G21 and choosing Fill Down will take the formula in cells G12:G21 and choosing Fill Down will take the formula in cells G12:G21.